shlienlab/raccoon/docs/update.rst

 ===============

-It is possible to update a hierarchy of clusters by adding new data after a recursive clustering run was concluded.
+It is possible to update a hierarchy of clusters by adding new data after a clustering run was concluded.

-Similarly to a k-NN run, this step requires the dataset to be added, the original dataset used to build the clusters, their membership table (as output by :code:`recursive_clustering`) and the path to the reference folder (:code:`raccoon_data`) containing the trained maps.
+Similarly to a k-NN run, this step requires the dataset to be added, the original dataset used to build the clusters, their membership table (as output by :code:`cluster`) and the path to the reference folder (:code:`raccoon_data`) containing the trained maps.
 It also takes an output folder, a debugging mode switch and a GPU switch.